-acl defines a named IP address matching list, for access control and other uses. controls declares control channels to be used by the rndc utility. include includes a file. key specifies key information for use in authentication and autho- - rization using TSIG.

-logging specifies what the server logs, and where the log messages are
+acl defines a named IP address matching list, for access control and other uses. controls declares control channels to be used by the rndc utility. include includes a file. key specifies key information for use in authentication and autho- rization using TSIG. logging specifies what the server logs, and where the log messages are sent. lwres configures named to also act as a light-weight resolver dae- mon (lwresd).

-sent.

-lwres configures named to also act as a light-weight resolver dae-

-mon (lwresd).

 masters defines a named masters list for inclusion in stub and slave

-zones' masters or also-notify lists.
+zone masters clauses.

 options controls global server configuration options and sets defaults

 for other statements.

 server sets certain configuration options on a per-server basis.

 statistics-channels declares communication channels to get access to named

 statistics.

 trusted-keys defines trusted DNSSEC keys.

-managed-keys lists DNSSEC keys to be kept up to date using RFC 5011 trust

-anchor maintenance.

 view defines a view.

 zone defines a zone.